Healthcare

 Encryption stack (TLS / SRTP / ZRTP)

-auditable for hospital security teams.
+auditable for hospital security teams on their own terms.

 Active-user billing

-scales with usage, not provisioned headcount.
+scales with real usage, not provisioned headcount.

 The bottom line